 For earlier days on the Camino, it’s only necessary to collect one stamp per day, although there’s nothing to stop you asking for others.

 What to do with your pilgrim passport when you reach Santiago

-Assuming you have gathered enough stamps to meet the requirements, once you’ve recovered from whatever emotions you experience upon your arrival at Santiago de Compostela Cathedral, it’s time to make your achievement official.
+Assuming you have gathered enough stamps to meet the requirements, once you’ve recovered from whatever feelings you experience upon your arrival at Santiago de Compostela Cathedral, it’s time to make your accomplishment official.

-Make your way to the Pilgrim’s Reception Office on Rúa das Carretas, which is accessed from Praza do Obradorio via Rúa Costa do Cristo, and present your completed credencial.
-Be sure to list your reason for undertaking the Camino as either religious or spiritual otherwise you will not get the full Compostela certificate.
+Head to the Pilgrim’s Reception Office on Rúa das Carretas, which is accessed from Praza do Obradorio via Rúa Costa do Cristo, and present your completed Credencial.
+Be sure to list your reason for walking the Camino as either religious or spiritual – otherwise you will not get the full Compostela certificate.

-The official will do their best to find a Latin version of your name to write on this beautiful and precious document.
+The official will do their best to find a Latin version of your name to write on this beautiful and valuable document.

 The Pilgrim’s Reception office is open from Monday to Sunday from 8.00 a.m. to 9.00 p.m from 1st April to 30th October.
 In winter, i.e. November to the end of March (except Easter), the hours are 10.00 a.m. to 7.00 p.m.

-Note that it is closed on Christmas Day, 25th December, and New Year’s Day, 1st January so if you need to claim your Compostela on these days, you can do so in the cathedral.
+Note that tis closed on Christmas Day, 25th December, and New Year’s Day, 1st January so if you need to claim your Compostela on these days, you can do so in the cathedral.

 Want to do the Portuguese Camino de Santiago?
 Send us an enquiry – email@example.com

 Our tireless team is available to help all those who wish to discover the Camino de Santiago in a calm and comfortable way.